Dumbalaone/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-script that reverse its input
-22-script that displays all users and their home directories, sorted by users.based on /etc/passwd file 23-finds all empty files and directories in the current directory and all sub-directories 24- script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+22-script that displays all users and their home directories, sorted by users.based on /etc/passwd file 23-finds all empty files and directories in the current directory and all sub-directories 24- script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests
+25-script that decodes acrostics that use the first letter of each line 26- script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests